kamil-stack/Prototype/README.md

 ## Notes
 After making this prototype I have realised there is a better solution to this and that is using websocket because this will allow me to do the realtime questions and answers much more easier to make and effiecent.

+## Things That Work
+- You can create a quiz with a name,a code, 1-10 questions.
+(Dynamic Loading Quiz Maker)
+- You can play a test quiz.
+(Which can be reset)(Test Quiz Loads Dynamically)
+- You could do a login